CeceXX/Decompressing_Hack_the_North_CTF2/README.md

-# Decompressing and decrypting a secret message in Hack the North CTF 2
+Part of the challenge was about decompressing and decrypting a secret message using Python.

-Help us breaking through the second CTF challenge of Hack the North!